-(Reader: See What Science Says Aug.
-25, 2018 for a report on Wittman’s presentation)
+(Reader: See Resources – Science for Jack Wittman’s presentation)

 Todd Feenstra, president of Tritium, Inc., which will be a consulting with AOP for the project and has a history of working with large water projects, answered questions about how tiling affects aquifer recharge.

 “Tiling fields is just a way to get water off the fields quicker, so it definitely would decrease the recharge locally at that specific spot,” he said.
 “The bigger problem that we encountered when we do modeling of the recharging areas is the county drain commissioners have gotten very, very good at keeping the drains clear.
 That pretty much overwhelms any of the tiling effects.”

 When asked by Councilman Chris Kannel about the volume of water proposed in the project, Kidston said that was “a tough question.”
 Currently there is no contract for the project, though the contract for testing is in the mail.